Sheboygan Young Professional Testimonials

-I am originally from Sheboygan but moved to Charlotte, NC in 1997 as a teenager.
+I was raised in Sheboygan but moved to Charlotte, NC in 1997.
 I attended the Art Institute of Charlotte where my husband John and I met.
-During our trips to Sheboygan to visit family and friends, we would be reminded of the beautiful Lakeshore, the strong sense of community, and the beautiful state parks it presented.
-In 2014, we decided to move to the area with the lakefront and our children’s future in mind.
-Taking into consideration the excellent schools, the low crime rate, less traffic, and with my sisters already living here, it was an easy transition.
+During our trips to Sheboygan to visit family and friends, we would be reminded of the beautiful Lake shore, the strong sense of community, and the beautiful state parks it presented.
+In 2014, we decided to relocate to the area with adventure and our children’s future in mind.
+Taking into consideration the excellent schools, the low crime rate, less traffic, and my sisters already living here, it was an easy transition.
 The lower cost of living was also a big plus.

 Living in Charlotte, I got my taste of big-city life, but I can’t say the quality of life was any better.
 The appeal of any city depends on the benefits it offers; spiritual growth and quality of life was at the top of our list.
 For us, Sheboygan offered the best of both.

 Phillip and Brittany Bock

 My wife and I are both from the Twin Cities area and relocated to Sheboygan several years ago after she landed a job at Kohler.
 We love the lakeshore and the abundance of hiking trails- and it's hard to beat the vibrant arts an music scene and world-class restaurants.
 We loved the area so much that we decided to get married here.
 We wed under the arch at the John Michael Kohler Arts Center last fall and welcomed our friends and family to experience the community after our reception at the Blue Harbor Resort.

 Andrew and Jenny Danhof